KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MQTT by ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: Found `new Date()` in file `module.test.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Recommendation: Found `new Date()` in file `module.test.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MQTT by jupadin](https://github.com/jupadin/MMM-MQTT)